 As we periodically update these assessments, FB-ISAO’s Preparedness Group (PG) continues to support the efforts of our broader Pandemic Recovery Group with FB-ISAO staff, PG members, and other government and industry partners, and is also liaising with the venue community in collaboration with the International Association of Venue Managers.
 This group has developed and released the FB-ISAO Pandemic Reopening Reentry Checklist and continues in close collaboration as we assess appropriate needs for revisions and updates.
 Interested in helping?
 Contact our team to find out how!

 Please contact our team with any questions, needs for information, assistance or any other concerns.

 - We encourage members to review the FB-ISAO Daily Journal for general threat awareness, updates and ideas on what other organizations are doing.

-- Join the #covid-19 channel and #cybersecurity channel in FB-ISAO Slack to see more updates, reports, and conversation on this threat, and to share your questions, ideas, and actions for others.
+- Join the #covid-19, #protest_awareness, #cybersecurity and other topical channels in FB-ISAO Slack to see more updates, reports, and conversation on threats, and to share your questions, ideas, and actions for others.

 This assessment has been developed by FB-ISAO and is our general, nationwide, cyber threat assessment for the U.S. community of faith.
 As always, for local threat information, members are encouraged to work closely with neighborhood partners, local law enforcement, state and local fusion centers, local FBI field offices, DHS Protective Security Advisors (PSAs), Cybersecurity Advisors (CSAs), and other local experts and responders.